Arkounay/BlockBundle/README.md

 - In a twig file, you can use the function `has_inline_edit_permissions()` to see if a user has inline edit permissions.
 This can be useful if you want to import [jQuery](https://jquery.com/) or [TinyMCE](https://www.tinymce.com/) only for these users.

 - By default, a div will be surrounding the editable text when connected.
-You can choose another tag with the third parameter, i.e for a span :
+You can choose another tag with the third parameter, i.e for a span:

         {{ render_block('block_id', true, 'span') }}

-  you can also call this shortcut :
+  you can also call this shortcut:

       {{ render_span_block('block_id') }}